stallione/sevt-fall-fy20/README.md

 		* Postman variables can be used by creating an environment where the variables and their values are defined.
 Name the environment "CCP"
 		* Add the variables as seen in the screenshot.
 			* Note in the "tenant" variable put your "pod value there"
+			* Use the "AD Uname" for "Username"
-			* replace the username and password with the values you have been given
+			* Provide the Password you were given from the [credentials](!credentials)
 		![variables](images/variables.jpg)
 		* Select "Add" when completed.
 		* ![add](images/add.jpg)